Dallas & surrounding area trails

 21. Boulder Park – Located at: 6600 Pastor Bailey Dr. Dallas, TX 75237

 Details: The whole trail is about 12 miles.
 Located north of Duncanville, at the SW corner of Hwy 67 & Red Bird Lane (about 1 mile north of the I-20 & US 67 intersection).
 [MAPSCO 63T] Hwy 67, Red Bird Lane, and Pastor Bailey Drive make the East, North, and West borders of Boulder Park.
 From 67, exit Red Bird Lane, go West about 1 mile, then South (left) on Pastor Bailey Drive. (you’ll be driving around the perimeter of the park to get to the parking area) Parking is available on Pastor Bailey Drive, or on the side streets, Hallet and Calhoun, located on the West side of Pastor Bailey Drive if the parking lot is full.
 DO NOT park in any church parking lot.
 The trailhead is located at the left of the parking lot.

-Details: Total Mileage is approximately 10.5 miles and about 650 feet of climbing.
+Details: Total Mileage is approximately 5.8 miles.
 Hikers and Runners will go clockwise from the trail head and cyclists will go counter clockwise from the trail head.
 It was built by volunteers from Shawnee Trail Cycling, Frisco Cycling and Dallas Off-Road Bicycle Association (DORBA) and is currently maintained by DORBA.